magicaldave/Hermit-Mansion-MMM-2023/code/books.md

 end

 local function onInactive()
-  timer()   -- stop the tiemr when cell is left print("stop") end
+  timer()   -- stop the timer when cell is left print("stop") end